Antigo89/Heating_table/Readme.md

 Assemble the project using the "make" instructions.

 <b>Download:</b>
+Disconnect the MAX6675 from the SPI (open jumper).
 Connect the "USB ASP" programmer to the ISP connector on the controller board and to a free USB port on the computer.
 Use the "make flash" instruction to load the software into the controller's memory.
+Return the jumpers to their place.